The camp remains at Kaddanarti are evidence of the first settlement in the area of Kerma, a million years ago.

 The paucity of sites dated to this period in the Nile Valley is probably due to its current stratigraphic position—under several metres of silt.
 While sparse, the artefacts and remains at Kaddanarti are nonetheless noteworthy as they reveal a very ancient occupation of the region.

-For further information, read the article of L. Chaix, M. Honegger, M. Faure and C. Guérin
+For further information, read the article of L. Chaix, M. Honegger, M. Faure et C. Guérin